blowwy/TeamFinder/README.md

 backend api for TeamFinder App

-Allow to store information about fields, players and teams
+Allows to store information about fields, players and teams